t3r6/pkdocs/docs/guides/multiplayer/router-config.md

 5. Restart your router.
 Then if you go back to `DHCP` -> `DHCP Clients`, you'll see that the `Address lease time` is permanent for `192.168.0.104`.

-6. Now go to `Port Forwarding` -> `Virtual servers` -> `Add` and forward a port to the internal IP address of your PC server for TCP and UDP protocols:
+6. Now go to `Port Forwarding` -> `Virtual servers` -> `Add` and forward a port to the internal IP address of your PC server for TCP and UDP protocols (usually opening UPD protocol will be enough):

     | ID | Service port | Internal port | IP address    | Protocol | Status  |
     |----|--------------|---------------|---------------|----------|---------|